drjoschua/nr-litteratur/ACC-ASS.md

 [__Bai et al. (2019)__](#bai-et-al-2019-evaluating-accessibility-testing-in-automated-software-build-processes) presented an overview over available automatic assessment, and discusses means of assessment and analysis for the different tools.
 They argue that tools based on the aXe-core rulesets are superior to those based on HTML-CS to-date.
+[__Halbach and Tjøstheim (2019)__](#halbach-and-tjøstheim-2019-towards-reliable-accessibility-assessments-of-science-center-exhibits) propose a methodology for assessing the degree of accessibility of museum and science center exhibits based on six areas of impairments (V, H, M, MT, VC, C), four areas of assessment (getting to/from, perceive, control, understand), and four degrees of (in-)accessibility.
 [__Bai et al. (2018)__](#bai-et-al-2018-categorization-and-comparison-of-accessibility-testing-methods-for-software-development) expended W3C accessibility cognitive barriers from one to three resulting in seven barriers in total (Aud, A&M, HLL, L&N, Phy, Spe, Vis), and categorized accessibility tools in different categories (Auto, Check, Sim, AT, Exp) including an indication of their cost for developers.
 Moreover, they analyzed four assessment methods for each of the categories showing the accessibility barriers they cover.
 [__Bai et al. (2016b)__](#bai-et-al-2016b-a-cost-benefit-evaluation-of-accessibility-testing-in-agile-software-development) analyzed accessibility methods with respect to resources and knowledge requirements in terms of a cost-benefit analysis.
 Moreover, they described the inclusion of testing methods into an agile process by using an agile accessibility spiral.